 A pretty mixed bag, actually…

-As I mentioned here in this post, the President of the Family Division Sir James Munby has accused the government of washing its hands of the problem it has created by failing to provide legal aid for vulnerable parents in cases involving their children.
+The President of the Family Division Sir James Munby has accused the government of washing its hands of the problem it has created by failing to provide legal aid for vulnerable parents in cases involving their children.
 In D (A Child) the parents faced having their son taken away from them by the local authority but were unable to get legal aid, despite both suffering from learning disabilities.
 Hearing the case, the President considered that it would be unthinkable that the parents should have to face the local authority’s application without proper representation.
 He said: “Thus far the State has simply washed its hands of the problem, leaving the solution to the problem which the State itself has created – for the State has brought the proceedings but declined all responsibility for ensuring that the parents are able to participate effectively in the proceedings it has brought – to the goodwill, the charity, of the legal profession.
 This is, it might be thought, both unprincipled and unconscionable.”
 Quite.

 A new initiative to provide free family mediation began on the 3rd of November.
 From that date the first mediation session will be funded for both parties, provided at least one of them is already legally aided.
 The initiative follows the introduction on the 22nd of April of compulsory Mediation Information and Assessment Meetings (‘MIAMs’) when separating couples apply to court over children and financial matters.
 From the 1st of January 2015 there will be a third stage in the government’s work to improve mediation and encourage separating couples to use it to resolve disputes.
 From then, the Family Mediation Council (‘FMC’) is introducing a compulsory accreditation scheme and new professional standards which all mediators must work toward.
 All mediators and those working towards becoming a family mediator will be required to be registered with the FMC.
 Whether this will lead to an improvement in standards, we will have to wait and see.